DIVISION OF STUDENT SERVICES

 After the interview, take some time to evaluate your style of interviewing and the information you received.
 Summarize the information in writing and date it.
 Your journal should include specific points that were made in the interview and when or if you will follow up.
 If you make several contacts during a week, your notes and summaries will be extremely important as you review what you have learned.

 Arrange appointments with new referrals.

 Remember, the network can work for you or against you.
 The impression you leave can make or break your chances of being remembered and referred to emerging opportunities.

 Etiquette notes: Always be courteous.
 Networking must be undertaken with the utmost professionalism.
 Consult with a counselor in the Center for Life Beyond Reed if you have any doubts about what constitutes courtesy and professionalism.
 Here are some tips to keep in mind.

 ·In your initial requests, try to acknowledge their busy schedule and how much you appreciate any time they can spare, at their convenience.
 Offering times in the next week or two is a good practice.

 ·When faced with a situation where the person you're trying to contact does not respond, take the time to follow up on your request, as many as 4 times.
 In general, the more direct approach yields the better outcome, so a phone call is typically more effective then an email request.

 ·AGAIN, SEND THANK YOU NOTES TO ANYONE WHO TOOK THE TIME TO TALK WITH YOU.

-Much of this information is also available as a part of a larger handout on networking, available in the Career Services office or downloadable here.
+Much of this information is also available as a part of a larger handout on networking, available in the Center for Life Beyond Reed office or downloadable here.
 The networking handout also includes more information on whom to contact and other tips.